 <branch-name>: The name of the Git branch for which the deployment was created

 <author-name>: The username of the Personal Account belonging to the Team Member that created the deployment

 To access the latest successful version of a deployment connected to a Git branch, you do not have to find the unique generated URL mentioned above.
 You can refresh the generated URL associated with the Git branch.

 The structure of the URL will be as follows:

-To access the unique generated URL of a successful deployment created by Vercel CLI, you can save the standard output of the deploy command.
-The generated URL associated with a CLI branch will have the following structure:
+To access the URL for a successful deployment from Vercel CLI, you can save the standard output of the deploy command.
+The generated URL will have the following structure:

 If the deployment is created on a Team, you can also use the URL specific to the deployment's author.
 It will have the following structure:

 This allows you to easily stay on top of the latest change deployed by a particular Member of a Team within a specific Project.